hasith/exercise-java-oop-1/README.md

 ## Tasks to solve

 1. **Task 1: Add interface to student**: There is a class called `Student` in the source code.
-You must get this class to implement `IPerson` interface which you can find in teh code.
+You must get this class to implement `IPerson` interface which you can find in the code.
 There can be methods that are required to be added to the `Student` class as a result of this interface implementation.

 1. **Task 2: Complete instructor**: Have a look at `Instructor` class.
 It should be completed similar to `Student` class.
 This class must also implement the `IPerson` interface.